oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/02-deploy-infra/deploy-infra.md

 2. Take a look at the default set of namespaces with `kubectl get namespaces`.
 You should see *default*, *kube-node-lease*, *kube-public*, and *kube-system*.

 3. Check to see which pods are running across all namespaces with `kubectl get pods -o wide -A`.
-You should see the likes of coredns, flannel, kube-proxy, and more.
+You should see the likes of *coredns*, *flannel*, *kube-proxy*, and more.

 4. Are there any ingress resources defined?
-Try `kubectl get ingress -A` - the results should be empty as we've not yet deployed an ingress controller or defined any ingress resources.
+Try `kubectl get ingress -A` -- the results should be empty as we've not yet deployed an ingress controller or defined any ingress resources.

 5. Minimize (but do not exit) Cloud Shell.

 ## Task 4: Create a Container Registry Repo

-The OCI Container Registry (OCIR) is a secure, Dockerhub-compliant service that enables you to store and manage your container iamges securely, within the confines of OCI.
+The OCI Container Registry (OCIR) is a secure, Dockerhub-compliant service that enables you to store and manage your container images securely, within the confines of OCI.

 <details><summary><b>Prefer to work with the CLI?</b></summary>